sora-xor/sora-docs/src/participate.md

       content: "participate in SORA network, contribute to development, staking, voting, project proposals, SORA community"
 ---

-# Participate in SORA Economy
+# Participate in the SORA Economy

 After the [in-depth introduction](sora-economy.md) to SORA and its economic principles, here you will find some practical and technical information to help you take part in the SORA economic system.